Clindamycin: Available forms

 Clindamycin preparations that are taken by mouth include capsules (containing clindamycin hydrochloride) and oral suspensions (containing clindamycin palmitate hydrochloride).
 Oral suspension is not favored for administration of clindamycin to children, due to its extremely foul taste and odor.
 Clindamycin is formulated in a vaginal cream and as vaginal ovules for treatment of bacterial vaginosis.
 It is also available for topical administration in gel form, as a lotion, and in a foam delivery system (each containing clindamycin phosphate) and a solution in ethanol (containing clindamycin hydrochloride) and is used primarily as a prescription acne treatment.

 Several combination acne treatments containing clindamycin are also marketed, such as single-product formulations of clindamycin with benzoyl peroxide—sold as BenzaClin (Sanofi-Aventis), Duac (a gel form made by Stiefel), and Acanya, among other trade names—and, in the United States, a combination of clindamycin and tretinoin, sold as Ziana.
 In India, vaginal suppositories containing clindamycin in combination with clotrimazole are manufactured by Olive Health Care and sold as Clinsup-V. In Egypt, vaginal cream containing clindamycin produced by Biopharmgroup sold as Vagiclind indicated for vaginosis.

 Clindamycin is available as a generic drug, for both systemic (oral and intravenous) and topical use.
 (The exception is the vaginal suppository, which is not available as a generic in the US).

 Veterinary use

 The veterinary uses of clindamycin are quite similar to its human indications, and include treatment of osteomyelitis, skin infections, and toxoplasmosis, for which it is the preferred drug in dogs and cats.
-They can be used both by mouth and topically.
+It can be used both by mouth and topically.
 A disadvantage is that bacterial resistance can develop fairly quickly.
 Gastrointestinal upset may also occur.
 Toxoplasmosis rarely causes symptoms in cats, but can do so in very young or immunocompromised kittens and cats.